Damariscove Island

-Damariscove is an uninhabited island that is part of Boothbay Harbor in Lincoln County, Maine, United States, approximately 5 nmi off the coast at the mouth of the Damariscotta River.
+Damariscove is an uninhabited island at the southernmost part of a chain of islands extending south from the Maine coast, defining the eastern side of Boothbay, Maine.
+It is approximately 5 nmi off the coast at the mouth of the Damariscotta River.
 The long, narrow island is approximately 2 mi long and 1500 ft at its widest point.
-The island has served in the past as a fishing settlement and a United States Coast Guard life saving station.
+It has served as a fishing settlement and a United States Coast Guard life saving station.
+In December 2009, Governor John Baldacci named Damariscove, together with Monhegan and Boon islands, as test sites for a three year trial run testin the viability of offshore wind farms.
+Critics have called for careful oversight to ensure that local lobster fisheries and migratory bird paths are not affected.